 In working with divorced families, I find that as soon as separation or divorce is in the equation, parents stop hearing each other very well.
-Parents don’t often try to understand the other side because other unresolved issues get in the way.
-The romantic relationship changes (too often) to a hostile, negative, competitive, and destructive process or sometimes a complete shut down where no communication happens at all.
-That’s when divorce effects on children can become even more severe.
+Parents don’t often try to understand the other side because unresolved issues get in the way.
+A once-romantic relationship changes (too often) to hostile, competitive, and destructive.
+No communication happens at all.
+That’s when divorce’s effects on children can become even more severe.

 - That we bring something to our child’s life that only a father can bring.

 - That when we are not with our child, we feel pain, even if it looks like we don’t.

 - That we don’t want to be Disney Dad, but if we only have our child for four days a month, discipline is not on top of our list of things to do.

 - That I’m not the enemy, that I wish we could co-parent in a civil way, and that I pray for her regularly.

 - That the more you include me in my child’s life when I’m not around, the less time I spend trying to force myself into my child’s life.

 - That I know your intentions are good to provide for our child, but what she really needs is for us to raise her in Christ and give her more love than stuff.

-- That I thank her every day for staying engaged with me to co-parent.
+- That I’m thankful every day that she stays engaged with me to co-parent.

 - That families change but love can remain.